alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Fill in this [form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515921/form-phe3.pdf) to apply.

+$CTA

-^You must tell AHPA when you are no longer eligible for this concession
+You must tell AHPA when you are no longer eligible for this concession

+$CTA

 ##Exporting grain from England and Wales